 He said that it would be for the Court to decide if preventing disclosure, in this instance, is a reasonable restriction under Article 19(2).
 He referenced SP Gupta, which established that in such matters the Court must weigh whether non-disclosure would result in more harm or less harm to the public interest.

 To strengthen the argument against disclosing the correspondence, he submitted that disclosure could restrict the independence of the judiciary.
 He emphasised that the independence of the judiciary is a basic feature of the Constitution.
 Again, he questioned the applicability of SP Gupta, submitting that it did not go into the question of judicial independence.

-Further analysing SP Gupta (para 90-94), he submitted that the judgment establishes restrictions the disclosure of personal information.
-Namely, he submitted that personal information can only be requested by a person themselves.
+Further analysing SP Gupta (para 90-94), he submitted that the judgment establishes restrictions on the disclosure of personal information.
+Namely, he submitted that personal information can only be requested by the person themselves.
 He suggested that this (and related) restrictions have been converted into the exemptions under Section 8(1)(j) of the RTI Act.

 He submitted that the RTI Act provides information exemptions with regard to some matters protected under the Official Secrets Act, emphasising the provisions in Section 8(1) of the RTI Act.
-He also submitted that information that is protected under Official Secrets Act cannot be disclosed under a RTI request.
+He also submitted that information that is protected under the Official Secrets Act cannot be disclosed under a RTI request.

 Then the court rose for lunch.

 The Attorney General resumed his arguments.
 He argued that Section 8 of the RTI exempts the disclosure of information in both the CIC order pertaining to the Collegium and the one pertaining to assets of judges.